The Early Bird’s Guide to Hayfever Relief: Prep Now, Breathe Easy Later

 - Can the immune system be retrained to react less?

-- Can we block or slow pollen entry?
+- Is it possible to block or slow pollen entry?

 - Can we reduce histamine-driven inflammation?